NAMlab/rnaseq-mapper/README.md

 # namlab-mapper
-Convenience script in [Nextflow](https://www.nextflow.io/) to download and map multiple RNA sequences from SRA to the same reference at once using kallisto and combine all the abundance quantifications into one table.
+Little workflow which can download and map multiple RNA sequencing files from the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) as well as any local FASTQ files to a common reference using kallisto.
+Because it is written in [Nextflow](https://www.nextflow.io/), it can automatically parallelize steps across CPUs or nodes, if you are running it on a cluster (see [this page](https://www.nextflow.io/docs/latest/executor.html) for more details).
+It is also built to be economical with disk space by removing large intermediary files when they are no longer needed.
+The output is a combined table containing abundance quantifications as well as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports for each of sequence files.

 ## Prerequisites
 rnaseq-mapper will try to load the following [modules](http://modules.sourceforge.net/): `sratoolkit`, `kallisto`, `R`, `fastqc`.